arnemart/jsconf2k14/slides.md

 `CB]V?Tx<uVtT`Rpo3NlF.Jh++FdbCBA@?]!~|4XzyTT43Qsqq(Lnmkj"Fhg${z@>
 ```
 > Now this is created explicitly to be hard to write.
 Probably the hardest
 > programming langue that exists.
-The instruction names change with each cycle.
+The instruction names are encrypted, and the
+> encryption changes with each cycle.
+This hello world was not "written" as much
+> as generated using brute force.

 --